jixunbo/LightMBN/README.md

 '--bnneck', action='store_true', if raise, use BNNeck, only for ResNet and PCB.

-'--drop_block', action='store_true', if raise, use Batch Drop Block.
+'--drop_block', action='store_true', if raise, use Batch Drop Block, and '--h_ratio 0.3 and --w_ratio 1.0' indicate the erased region on the feature maps.

 '--pool', type=str, default='avg', choose pooling method, options: avg, max.